AyeAreEm/Tree-View/README.md

 - ✅ Keyboard shortcuts (navigate between master directories, focus on searchbar, open settings, etc.)
 - ✅ Selectable items (that blue glow around selected files to indicate which is in focus and such | could lead to loads of keyboard shortcuts)
 - ✅ Make certain settings directory dependent
+- 👷 Expand search (if item couldn't be found, option to search other master directories)
 - 👷 Link Lines: position them better

 ### v1.1 Features